About Representative Travis Cummings

 - Florida Dental Association named Rep. Cummings their “FDA’s 2016 Legislator of the Year”, for the second year in a row, in recognition of his “…unwavering effort to pass legislation that would help dentists with student loan debt, and incentivize them to practice in underserved areas.”

-- Florida Health Care Association, Florida’s first and largest advocacy organization for long term care providers and the frail elders they serve, named Rep. Cummings a “Champion of the Elderly” for the second year in a row, citing his commitment to long term care during the 2016 Legislative Session.
+- Florida Health Care Association, Florida’s first and largest advocacy organization for long term care providers and the frail elders they serve, named Rep. Cummings a “Champion of the Elderly” for the third year in a row, citing his commitment to long term care during the 2018 Legislative Session.

 - PACE Center for Girls – Clay, presented their “2016 Believing in Girls Award“, to Rep. Cummings for his commitment to bringing educational opportunities to all girls.